 The school year starts in September and finishes in June.
 You will either attend a Lyceum (scientific, classical, linguistic, or artistic) or a Training school (pedagogical, technical or vocational).
 While most students attend schools from Monday to Friday (8:00 am to 1:00/2:00 pm), Saturday morning classes may apply.
 School is less casual in comparison with Australian schools.
 For example, students are expected to be respectful to teachers to such a point that behaviour is evaluated along with academic performance.

 While Italians have had a strong influence on architecture, fashion, and food around the world, they were not as successful in extending their empire!
 The melodious language is spoken only in Italy, a small part of Southern Switzerland and South Tyrol in Austria.

 How hard is it to learn Italian in Australia?
 MODERATE.
 23-24 weeks OR 575-600 class hours are required to become proficient in Italian.
 Fast-track your language studies on exchange!

 Italy is famous for its long, boot-like shape.
 The Northern parts of Italy become very cold during winter, whereas the South (below Rome) enjoy a more moderate climate.
 The South can also experience very warm nights in summer, with temperatures remaining between 28-33°C, but sometimes even 40°C.

 Depending on daylight saving, Melbourne, Sydney and Brisbane are between eight to nine hours ahead of Italy.

 You MUST hold a European passport to be eligible for this program.
-Two years prior language study of one language (Italian or French) is required.
+Two years prior language study of one language (Italian or French) is required, plus ongoing study.